rokobuljan/convert-hr/README.md

 # convertHR - Convert number to Croatian words

 Convert a float number to Croatian words.
-Useful when inneed to show a Money amount inwords like i.e:
+Useful when in need to show a Money amount in words like i.e:

 > **Iznos:** *121024.05*
 > **Slovima:** *stodvadesetjednatisućadvadesetčetiri kune i pet lipa*